AdobeDocs/experience-platform.en/help/data-governance/labels/dataset-api.md

 ## Remove labels from a dataset {#remove}

-You can remove any previously applied labels by updating existing `optionalLabels` with an empty value.
-Make a PUT request to the [!DNL Dataset Service] API.
+You can remove any previously applied field labels by either updating the existing `optionalLabels` value(s) with a subset of the existing field labels, or an empty list to remove them entirely.
+Make a PUT request to the [!DNL Dataset Service] API to update or remove previously applied labels.

 **API format**